gpuweb/WSL/Spec/source/index.rst

 Entry Points
 ------------

-All functions in WHLSL are either "entry points" or "non-entry points."
+All functions in WSL are either "entry points" or "non-entry points."
 An entry point is a function that may be associated with a particular programmable stage in a pipeline.
-Entry points may call non-entry points, non-entry points may call non-entry points, but entry points may not be called by any WHLSL function.
+Entry points may call non-entry points, non-entry points may call non-entry points, but entry points may not be called by any WSL function.
 When execution of a particular shader stage begins, the entry point associated with that shader stage begins, and when that entry point returns, the associated shader stage ends.

-Exactly one WHLSL shader occupies one stage in the WebGPU pipeline at a time.
+Exactly one WSL shader occupies one stage in the WebGPU pipeline at a time.
 Two shaders of the same shader type must not be used together in the same draw call or dispatch call.
 Every stage of the appropriate WebGPU pipeline must be occupied by a shader in order to execute a draw call or dispatch call.